tchin25/tchin25/README.md

 Most of the projects shown here are web apps targeted to help language learning and productivity.

+If you're looking for a project that I've done but can't find it here, it might be on my *other* GitHub account.

-Also check out my <a href="https://barelylingual.net/">language learning blog</a> if you're interested.
+Also, check out my <a href="https://barelylingual.net/">language learning blog</a> if you're interested.

 ---